A Hard Sci-Fi Colony Simulator

 Mission Profile

-Terminal Burn is a colony simulator where the physics are real and the stakes are cosmic.
-You arrive aboard an interstellar torchship decelerating into an alien solar system — a few thousand colonists, dwindling fuel, and a star system full of dead worlds waiting to be claimed.
+Terminal Burn is a colony simulator at a planetary scale.
+Begin aboard an interstellar torchship decelerating into an alien solar system — a few thousand colonists, dwindling fuel, and a star system full of dead worlds waiting to be claimed.

 01 / FOUNDATION